7908837174/draft-ietf-rats-corim-kallal/draft-ietf-rats-corim.md

 # Verifier Reconciliation {#sec-verifier-rec}

-This specification describes the CoRIM format and documents how a Verifier must process the CoRIM.
+This section describes the CoRIM format and documents how a Verifier must process the CoRIM.
 This ensures that the behaviour of the CoRIM-based appraisal is predictable and consistent, in a word deterministic.

 A Verifier needs to reconcile its various inputs, with CoRIM being one of them.